sn99/Hacktoberfest-2018/README.md

 # Hacktoberfest-2018
 Here is a starter project for first time contributors #hacktoberfest

 Use this project to make your first contribution to an open source project on GitHub.
-Practice making your first pull request to a public repository before doing the real thing!
+Practice making your first pull request to a public repository before doing the real thing!!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)